Robust Quantitative Comparative Statics for a Multimarket Paradox: Effect of Price Shocks on Aggregates

-\end{theorem} Before we prove the theorem, we characterize $y$ with the following \emph{variational inequality}. \begin{lemma} Let $y$ be the equilibrium for the game with price shock $\delta_m\geq 0, m\in M$ and let $x$ be the original equilibrium.
+\end{theorem} Before we prove the theorem, we characterize $y$ with the following \emph{variational inequality}.
+Variational inequalities have been used before, e.g., in the context of characterizing equilibria (cf.~\citet{dafermos1980traffic,Haurie85}) and for bounding the price of anarchy (cf.~\citet{CorSS04,CCS06,CorreaSM08,Harks_Miller2011,Harks:stack2011,Rough2002,RS11a}). \begin{lemma} Let $y$ be the equilibrium for the game with price shock $\delta_m\geq 0, m\in M$ and let $x$ be the original equilibrium.
 Then, for all $i\in N$ it holds